World Languages

 AP Chinese Language and Culture - Grades 10-12

-Prerequisites: Minimum B- in the 1st semester and 3rd quarter of Mandarin 4 Honors.
+Prerequisites: Minimum B in the 1st semester of Mandarin 4 Honors.
 An interview with the teacher and current teacher recommendation are required.
+Placement pending based on 2nd semester grades matching prior requirements.

 AP Chinese Language and Culture course is designed to further improve students’ proficiency in listening, speaking, reading and writing skills in Chinese by expanding vocabulary, idiomatic expressions, and grammatical structures.
 Students will have broad exposure to Chinese cultural elements that are integrated in the process of learning the language.
 Students will also be able to apply their growing cultural and linguistic knowledge to communicative tasks in real-life contexts and develop the ability to write and speak in a variety of discourse styles.
 This class prepares the student for the AP Chinese exam in May.